 (3) An electronic newsletter shall not be transmitted at public expense unless, when viewed as a whole, it:

-(A) Is informational rather than self-promotional; or
+(A) Is informational rather than self-promotional; and

 (B) Is directly related to a Councilmember’s official legislative or representative duties.

 (g) Photographs and Sketches Contained in Newsletters.
 Each photograph or sketch contained in a newsletter or report on constituent service activities shall relate to the official legislative duties of the Councilmember and shall not, because of excessive use and size, have the effect of advertising or publicizing the Councilmember.
 In addition, to be mailed at public expense as official mail, a newsletter or report on constituent service activities may not contain any of the following: